Sephiroth

 - The 231 Gates of Initiation: & The 32 Paths of Wisdom Tarot (2012)

-- written commentary on all 182 Gates of the Gra Tree of Life (plus the Sephirot) combined with instructions in the Magic of Essential Form.
+- commentary on all 182 Gates of the Gra Tree of Life and the Sephirot combined with instructions in the Magic of Essential Form.

 - Rawn's Kabbalistic Cosmology